Good Hotel Guide Review

 11. Some on ground floor, 1 suitable for disabled.

-lounge, conservatory, bar, dining room, free Wi-Fi, in-room TV (Freeview), drying room, terrace, 3-acre grounds.
+lounge, bar, Conservatory Restaurant, free Wi-Fi, in-room TV (Freeview), civil wedding licence, drying room, terrace, 3-acre grounds, public rooms wheelchair accessible.